What Is Pleural Mesothelioma?

 • What kind of support services do you offer?

-Be sure to take the time to list all the questions you have about your mesothelioma, treatment options, prognosis and what to expect in the coming months and years.
+Please list all your questions about your mesothelioma.
+Ask about treatment options, prognosis, and what to expect in the coming months and years.
 Being prepared helps make the most of the time you have to speak with your doctors.